Saturday, August 29, 2015

 Aroma and Flavor -- 2.2 out of 3

-It is the use of high fructose corn syrup that caused me to lower the score by 0.5.
-(So really a 2.7 is I did not like the HFCS use.)
+The use of high fructose corn syrup caused me to lower the score by 0.5.
+(So, it's really a 2.7 because I did not like the HFCS use.)

-Upon opening the bottle it immediately has the aroma of solid root beer.
-Although for my liking, there is no notable vanilla scent.
-At the first drink I found it to be rich and creamy.
+Upon opening the bottle, it immediately smells like solid root beer.
+However, to my disappointment, there is no notable vanilla scent.
+At the first drink, I found it to be rich and creamy.
 There is a subtle vanilla flavor with a stronger caramel flavor.
-The flavor nothing special, being comparable to many mass-produced root beers.
-Although the lighter carbonation has it near the top of the HFCS mass-produced root beers which are normally way over carbonated.
-It is easy to note the syrup texture, which tends to linger long after consumption.
+The flavor is nothing special, being comparable to many mass-produced root beers.
+Although the lighter carbonation is near the top of the HFCS mass-produced root beers, which are normally way over-carbonated, It is easy to note the syrup texture, which tends to linger long after consumption.

 Head -- 2.5 out of 3

-The head is what I would expect from a drive in root beer, very high with suds.
-Although, the carbonation balance impacts the experience I like from the head of the root beer.
+The head is what I would expect from a drive-in root beer, which is very high with suds.
+However, the carbonation balance impacts the experience, which I like from the head of the root beer.

 Zip -- 1.9 out of 3

 The beverage lacks in this category.
-The carbonation is a little higher but need to offset the lack of creative flavor.
-Hard balance to find and it is a little off the mark, based on my preferences.
+The carbonation is slightly higher, but we must offset the creative flavor's lack.
+It's a hard balance to find, and it could be better based on my preferences.

 Post Consumption Impression -- 2.4 out of 3

-This is a beverage that would be great with a hot dog.
-Really not saying that cause of the name, but it is just the chilidog with a solid root beer experience.
+This beverage would be great with a hot dog.
+I'm not saying that because of the name, but it is just the chilidog with a solid root beer experience.
 It did not satisfy my thirst.
 In fact, the syrup aftertaste made my mouth dry.
-I would not turn away from the beverage if available, but there are other that are clearly my personal favorite.
+I would not turn away from the beverage if available, but there are others that are clearly my personal favorites.

 Would I recommend this at 9 out of 12 mugs?

-The Aftertaste also has got the right stuff.
-I say that this root beer is just plain good, but not great.
-I bet when it was originally produced, it was significantly different than the commercial brand I experienced today.
+The Aftertaste also has the right stuff.
+This root beer is just plain good but could be better.
+Assume it significantly differed from the commercial brand I experienced today when it was originally produced.

 Sunday, August 9, 2015

 I really had a hard time finding much information about this brand.
-No real cool history on the webpage, not wiki page, no historic names to search.
+There is no real cool history on the webpage, not the wiki page, and no historical names to search.
 From the websitehttp://www.rockymountainsoda.com/rocky-mountain-root-beer/

-Now for the review.
-NOTE: This was not a twist off top and even with an opener; it was not easy to open!
-(Click here for rating criteria information)
+NOTE: This was not a twist off top; even with an opener, it took work to open!

 Ingredients: Carbonated Colorado water, rocky mountain beet sugar, natural flavors, and potassium sorbate as a preservative